zulip/zulip/docs/translating/internationalization.md

 ## Translation resource files

-All the translation magic happens through resource files which hold the translated text.
+All the translation magic happens through resource files, which hold the translated text.
 Backend resource files are located at `locale/<lang_code>/LC_MESSAGES/django.po`, while frontend resource files are located at